ANNA HOUSTON: Cello, Mandolin, Vocals

 In the context of NoCrows, Oleg’s gypsy style is the perfect complement to the band’s sound.
 The fire and electricity discharged on stage is something extremely special and unique that needs to be experienced at least once in a lifetime.

 Ray Coen, hailing from Sligo, has over 18 years experience as a guitar and fiddle player.
 In recent years Ray has moved from backing others to increasingly perform his own material.
 His debut album ‘Out of Sight’ was released in May 2009 and described by Hotpress as both ‘beautifully recorded and arranged’ and ‘music that is happy in it’s own skin’.
-Ray has been a regular collaborator with NoCrows since 2007 and keeps playing with them often on the Wednesday night session in Shoots as well as tours in Europe.
-Ray will be joining NoCrows in November 2012 when the band visit Switzerland for their 3rd annual tour.
+Ray has been a regular collaborator with NoCrows since 2007 and was welcomed onboard as a full blown band member in 2014.
+Ray has contributed greatly to the latest NoCrows CD “Waiting for the Tide”, penning one tune “Good Times” and making a beautiful arrangement of the English trad song “Solvay”, and he shows his rock and roll background on a cracking live rendition of the Hendrix classic “Hey Joe”.

 Ginger O’Keeffe has been a musician for nearly thirty years.
 He has played Double Bass, Electric Bass, Banjo and guitar for various artists during this time including Jack Lukeman, Camille O’Sullivan, Mary Coughlan, Sharon Shannon, Sean Millar, The Whirligig, Mary Black, Ronnie Drew, Les Batard’s in Germany and Stephane Sanseverino in France.
 He has toured in America, Asia, Australasia and Europe extensively.
 He has recorded many CDs, soundtracks and TV work as a session musician.
 He is currently a ‘de facto’ member of the Sligo based world music combo “No Crows”.
 Ginger is the co founder and song writer with amongst other things The Black Romantics and, currently, The Vendetta Orchestra.
 He has eleven tattoos and is a grandfather.
 He currently resides in the West of Ireland and is employed as a Language Tutor.